juststartedlearning/juststartedlearning.github.com/_posts/2015-12-24-gradient-descent.md

 {% endhighlight %}

 It took me a while to wrap my head around this, and to get the code to a working state.
 [Matt Nedrich's post](http://spin.atomicobject.com/2014/06/24/gradient-descent-linear-regression/) on the topic was very helpful.

+*Note: I've used Python in the example above, but going forward most examples will be written using [Octave](http://www.wikiwand.com/en/GNU_Octave).*